pieroproietti/penguins-eggs-book/chapter-5.md

 sudo ./get-eggs
 ```

-By executing this script with root privileges, it will add
+By executing `sudo ./get-eggs` with root privileges, it will add
 the necessary repositories to your system.
 On Arch Linux, it will
-add the chaotic-aur repository.
-On Debian-based systems, including
+add the `chaotic-aur` repository while on Debian-based systems, including
 Ubuntu, it will add `penguins-eggs-ppa`

 Please note that running scripts with root privileges should be done